-The two most destructive forces associated with typhoons are wind and rain.
-According to the Green Fun website, typhoon winds can affect buildings and other structures in two ways: through direct force and through projectiles.
-Direct force is when a wind gust slams directly into a building or structure and causes physical damage, such as when wind blows the roof off a home.
-Wind can also inflict damage by picking up and launching debris and other items, such as tree branches and building materials, into buildings and other structures.
-The heavy and persistent rainfall that typhoons bring can also have devastating effects.
-In addition to making homes uninhabitable, the flooding associated with typhoons can make roads impassable, which can cripple rescue and aid efforts.
+Wind and water account for the two most destructive forces associated with typhoons.
+Typhoons affect buildings and other structures in two ways: through direct force and through projectiles.
+Direct force occurs when a wind gust slams directly into a building or structure and causes physical damage, such as when wind blows the roof off a home.
+Wind also inflicts damage by picking up and launching tree branches, building materials, and other debris into structures.
+The heavy and persistent rainfall and coastal storm surges that typhoons bring can also have devastating effects.
+In addition to making homes uninhabitable, the flooding associated with typhoons can cripple rescue and aid efforts by making roads impassable.

 Trees and Other Vegetation

-In addition to causing mayhem on land, typhoons are also well-known for stirring up the seas.
-Individuals on watercraft or those performing water operations (such as on oil rigs) not only have to contend with heavy winds and rain, but they have to deal with massive waves and, in general, turbulent water conditions.
-According to the Naval Historical Center website, typhoons have a history of causing harm out at sea, and this was especially true during World War II, when Pacific naval fleets were regularly battered by the storms.
+In addition to causing mayhem on land, typhoons certainly stir up the seas.
+Individuals on watercraft or those performing offshore operations (such as on oil rigs) not only have to contend with heavy winds and rain, but also massive waves and, in general, turbulent water conditions.
+Typhoons caused trouble for U.S. Navy fleets in the Pacific Theater during World War II.
 Today, fishing boats, cruise ships and other vessels rely on sophisticated technology to help them predict and avoid the devastating effects of typhoons.

-Both human and animal life can be impacted, and ultimately taken, by the destructive forces of typhoons.
-While this can occur directly, such as if an individual is struck by debris or is caught in a building collapse, perhaps the more silent killer is the lack of available resources and infrastructure that results.
-According to the Facts and Details website, flooding from typhoons can destroy food stocks and supplies, and spread disease.
-When communities are cut off by typhoons, individuals may not be able to get the medical attention they so desperately need, and starvation becomes a big risk as well.
+The destructive forces of typhoons also impact – and sometimes take – the lives of both humans and animals.
+While this can occur directly, as when flying debris or collapsing structures injure or kill people, a “silent killer” of sorts is the lack of available resources and infrastructure that may follow typhoon landfall.
+Flooding from typhoons may destroy food stocks and supplies and spread disease.
+In communities cut off by typhoons, individuals may not be able to get the medical attention they so desperately need, and starvation becomes a big risk as well.